 The first half mile immediately starts out with a steep climb that may make you question your decision to take on this hike.
 Soon enough the path levels off to a steady and consistent, but less grueling, incline.

-You will walk alongside a bustling creek and through a pine forest, the quiet interrupted only by the sound of trees falling and elk calling in the distance.
 The scenery is incredible, especially in the fall when the leaves are bright yellow and underlying bushes are vivid red.

 The final ascent